Should You Use the Same Accompanying Letter for Different Positions?

 All of the above, however, doesn't mean that you should write your letter from scratch every time!
 You can save time by reusing some elements of your letter and only making small tweaks.
 Here's how you can do this.

-What Parts of a Cover Letter Can Be Reused
+What Parts of a Covering Letter Can Be Reused

-Here are the elements of your cover letter that you can reuse when applying for similar jobs:
+Here are the elements of your introduction letter that you can reuse when applying for similar jobs:

 - Introduction - feel free to reuse an intro where you briefly explain your qualificaitons and what inspired you to apply.
 Be sure to personalize the job title and company name.